 Sixth man in court over ‘acid attack’ on three-year-old boy

-A sixth man has been remanded in custody charged in connection with a suspected acid attack on a three-year-old boy.
+A sixth man has appeared in court charged in connection with a suspected acid attack on a three-year-old boy.

-Afghan national Saied Hussini, from London, was arrested on Thursday by officers investigating burn injuries caused to the child at a Home Bargains store in Worcester on Saturday July 21.
+Saied Hussini was remanded in custody following his appearance at Kidderminster Magistrates Court.

-Hussini, 41, of Wrottesley Road, Harlesden, has been charged with conspiracy to cause grievous bodily harm between July 12 and July 22.
+The 41-year-old from London has been charged with conspiracy to cause grievous bodily harm between July 12 and July 22, following the serious burns to his face and arm suffered by the little boy at a Home Bargains store in Worcester on Saturday, July 21.

+The child was taken to hospital following the attack and was discharged the following day.

-Justices sitting at Kidderminster Magistrates’ Court remanded Hussini to appear alongside five other defendants, including the injured youngster’s father, at Worcester Crown Court on August 28.
+Five other men, including the child's father, have also been charged with conspiring to cause grievous bodily harm, and all six will appear at Worcester Crown Court on August 28.

-Hussini, wearing a grey sweatshirt, spoke only to confirm his name, address, date of birth and nationality during Saturday’s nine-minute hearing.
+In court on Saturday, Hussini, wearing a grey sweatshirt, spoke only to confirm his name, address, date of birth and nationality during the nine-minute hearing.

 There was no application for bail on his behalf.